nhchristianson/nhchristianson.github.io/_pages/group.md

 ### Joining the group as a postdoc

 I am recruiting postdocs to join my group at Johns Hopkins in Fall 2026.
 If you have a strong research background in algorithms, machine learning, and/or optimization and are passionate about translating theoretical insights into practical, real-world impact, **please email me with a brief description of your research interests and 3 representative papers**.
-I plan to start interviewing candidates in December or January.
+I plan to start interviewing candidates in January.

 ### Joining the group as a PhD student